Tushar1441/50-Days-50-Projects/Day 4 - Hidden Search/README.md

 ## Additional Notes

 This project demonstrates the use of basic HTML, CSS, and JavaScript concepts to create an engaging user interface.
 The hidden search bar is a common feature in many modern websites, and by understanding how it is built, you can begin to create your own custom designs.

+## How to Run the Project

+To run this project, simply download the source code from the GitHub repository and open the "index.html" file in your web browser.
+You can also view a live demo of this project by clicking on the following link:

+Check out the live demo of this project [here](https://tushar1441.github.io/50-Days-50-Projects/Day%204%20-%20Hidden%20Search/index.html)